sardana-org/sardana/doc/source/sep/SEP17.md

 - Refactor MeasurementGroup `count` method to listen to the `ValueBuffer` events and not read the `Value` attribute.
-- Most of the implementation points from the Option 1, aparto of the ones about the `CurrentValue` attribute...
+- It is necessary to implement the most of the Option 1 points, apart of the ones about the `CurrentValue` attribute...

 ## Option 3 - Ongoing acquisition is not supported